It is with great excitement that I share a fundraising

 by Barbara Noah shows earth in a state of alarm.
 Noah achieves

 her effect by cutting three holes in a NASA photograph of our

 planet one for its horror-stricken mouth and two for its

-Other group exhibitions in which Barbara has recenty
+Other group exhibitions in which I have recently

 had work include the Second Annual Fine Art Exhibition at the